flux-framework/Tutorials/2025/HPCIC-AWS/README.md

 #### SSL and Snapshots

 I originally created the AMI in the wrong account.
-To share between accounts I needed to take off automatic encryption of snapshots:
+To share between accounts I needed to take off automatic encryption of snapshots.
+This is `/etc/nginx/sites-enabled/default`

 ```
 server {